Kantor012/Product-Catalog/backend/README.md

 ### Step 2: Configure Environment Variables

 Create a `.env` file in the `backend` directory.
-You can fill it with the required values based on the `config/index.js` configuration file.
+Fill it with the required values.
+The `DB_URI` should point to your MongoDB instance.
+If you are using the Docker setup from the main README, the default value will work correctly.

 ```env
 # Port on which the server will run